How I learned Vulkan and wrote a small game engine with it

 I use VK_KHR_dynamic_rendering everywhere.
 I don’t use Vulkan render passes and subpasses at all.
 I’ve heard that they’re more efficient on tile-based GPUs, but I don’t care about mobile support for now.
 VK_KHR_dynamic_rendering just makes everything much easier.

-Using programmable vertex pulling (PVP) + buffer direct address (BDA)
+Using programmable vertex pulling (PVP) + buffer device address (BDA)

 I have one vertex type for all the meshes.
 It looks like this: